spkelle2/Equipment_Routing_Docs/variation.rst

     that is the maximum capacity for a single truckload (3).
 These three terms will be used interchangeably moving forward.

-    Furthermore, the number cooresponding to a construction site's demand for sets of equipment will be negative if the equipment is being dropped-off and positive if the equipment is being picked-up.

-    Both of these pieces of information will be useful for interpreting the integer program responsible for figuring out how many semi-trucks and equipment haulers will be needed each day.

-Now knowing which sites need drop-offs and pick-ups, as well as how many each of those need, we can now formulate how many semi-trucks and equipment haulers we need for each day.
+Knowing which sites need drop-offs and pick-ups, as well as how many each of those need, we can now formulate how many semi-trucks and equipment haulers we need for each day.
 Before diving into that, though, let's take a second to understand what's going on in the demand smoothing part I mentioned